Taliik/crate-spark-pipeline/README.md

 ### Evaluation

-Once training is complete, it’s time to see if the model is any good, using Evaluation.
+Once the training is complete, it’s time to see if the model is any good, using Evaluation.
 Evaluation allows us to test our model against data that has never been used for training.
 This metric allows us to see how the model might perform against data that it has not yet seen.
 This is meant to be representative of how the model might perform in the real world.